Behachee/Predicting-missing-links-co-occurrence-network/README.md

 - **Node_info Target**: Similarly, this refers to information associated with the target node in a network.

-The code for feature engineering can be found in the `feature_engineering.py` file.
+The code for feature engineering can be found in the `Feature_Engineering.ipynb` file.

 ## Results

-Details of the experimental results can be found in the `results` directory.
-This includes performance metrics, visualizations, and analysis of the models.
+Prediction of different model can be found in the `submission` directory named `model_name_prediction.csv`

 ## Contributing